Petit Meslier: Nearly Extinct

 Petit Meslier is an indigenous grape variety of Champagne that almost went extinct.
-Only a few hectares are still planted — mainly by experimental growers who want to preserve the region's heritage.
+Only a few hectares are still planted, mainly by experimental winemakers who want to preserve the region's heritage.

 The story of Petit Meslier is the story of almost all forgotten grape varieties: After the phylloxera catastrophe at the end of the 19th century, Champagne's vineyards were replanted.
 They chose the varieties that brought the highest yields and ripened most reliably.
-Petit Meslier failed on both counts — low-yielding and late-ripening.
-The decision was purely economic, and it almost wiped out the variety entirely.
+Petit Meslier failed on both counts, low yielding and late ripening.
+The decision was purely economic, and it almost wiped out the variety completely.

 Character